 State of the Watershed

-A cornerstone initiative of the BRWA is the 2013 State of the Watershed Report.
+A cornerstone initiative of the BRWA is the 2013 State of the Beaver River Watershed Summary Report.
 This report uses watershed health indicators to assess how current and historical conditions across the Beaver River watershed match up against ideal conditions.

 The WPAC strongly supports the work of local lake and watershed stewardship groups.
 Due to the high number of accessible recreational lakes in the watershed, there are several groups of local citizens committed to the health of their lakes.